 Between here and there are similarities and differences that bring us closer and push us further apart, there are people and places and there is me and there is you.

-1,210km is an explosive new show that will inspire, question and provoke.
+1,210km is an explosive new show by young people from Glasgow and Berlin that will inspire, question and provoke.
 Award winning young performance companies from Berlin and Glasgow explore ideas of cross-cultural identity, connection and belonging as they ask the question: ‘what is the space between us?’

-This show has been created by young participants from Theater an der Parkaue and Glasgow’s Junction 25, through a creative and cultural exchange over a number of months, and through digital technology.
+This show has been created by young participants from Theater an der Parkaue, Berlin and Glasgow’s Junction 25, through a creative and cultural exchange over a number of months, and through digital technology.

 About the companies